Festivals-App/festivals-server/README.md

 ## Deployment
 Running the festivals-server is pretty easy because Go binaries are able to run without system dependencies on the target for which they are compiled.
 The only dependency is that the festivals-server expects either a config file at `/etc/festivals-server.conf`, the environment variables set or the template config file present in the directory it runs from.
+You also need to provide all needed certificates in the right format, see [festivals-pki](https://github.com/Festivals-App/festivals-pki).

 #### VM
 The install, update and uninstall scripts should work with any system that uses *systemd* and *firewalld*.